 Because of the social goal of Incofin cvso we do not seek excessive profit.
 Still, Incofin cvso wants to develop its finance activities in accordance with a healthy logic in relation to business economics.
 We are convinced that this is the best way to help build a financial network in the South.

-For the year 2019 the first 800 euros of dividends per taxpayer will be exempt from withholding tax.
-For the dividends received in 2018, the exempt is 640 euros.
+For the year 2020 the first 812 euros of dividends per taxpayer will be exempt from withholding tax.

 This exemption applies to all dividends, from both Belgian and foreign companies.
 However, the exemption does not apply to dividends from investment funds and legal arrangements.
 The exemption does apply to recognized cooperative companies such as Incofin cvso.

-Incofin withholds the withholding tax from the full amount of the dividends, without taking into account the exemption of EUR 640 (income 2018 = dividend for 2017) or EUR 800 from income for year 2019.
-As an investor you must claim the exemption yourself in the tax return .
-Not by stating the amount of the exemption (640 euros 2018), but by calculating the withheld withholding tax on the exempt amount of your dividends and declaring that withholding tax in the new section provided for this in the tax return.
+Incofin withholds the withholding tax from the full amount of the dividends, without taking into account the exemption of EUR 800 (income 2019 = dividend for 2020) or EUR 812 from income for year 2020.
+As an investor you must claim the exemption yourself in the tax return.
+Not by stating the amount of the exemption (800 euros 2019), but by calculating the withheld withholding tax on the exempt amount of your dividends and declaring that withholding tax in the new section provided for this in the tax return.

 Shareholders can freely choose which dividends to request a claim for withholding tax.
 Dividends are normally subject to 30% withholding tax but other rates may apply.
 The basket of dividends can therefore be determined and optimized.

 Since 1 January 2017, a uniform rate of 30% withholding tax applies when dividends are paid.
 However, since 1 July 2013 under certain conditions, it is possible to benefit from a reduced withholding tax of 20 or 15% for dividends, as explained below: